UCL-VR/ubiq/Unity/Assets/Ubiq/Samples/Compatibility (XRI + WebXR)/README.md

-This prefab can be used as a drop-in replacement for 'XR Interaction Setup' from the XR Interaction Toolkit.
+This prefab can be used to attach required WebXR managers when part part of a WebGL build.
+It will also fix various small issues when going into and out of XR mode.

 ## To make Ubiq's 'Demo (XRI)' sample WebXR compatible ##